anthonyc-r/netsurf-gnustep/README.md

 What still needs doing
 ----------------
-Cursor, contextual mouse pointers, tabs, iframes(for some reason), downloads, bookmarks, history, other bits and bobs probably.
+Cursor, tabs, iframes(for some reason), downloads, bookmarks, history, other bits and bobs probably.